 1. I was once on Blue Peter.

-2. I have no truck with homeopathy, racism, the death penalty, writer’s block, tights, or unsolicited sweetcorn.
+2. I have no truck with homeopathy, racism, the death penalty, writer’s block, tights not made by Heist, or unsolicited tinned sweetcorn.
 Oh, and with people who ignore those spacing chevrons on motorways because they’re, like, SO good at stopping.

 3. Here’s my take (since you ask) on the ‘being a writer’ debate.
 Authors are born with a compulsion to be authors.
 Good authors, if they’ve not had it beaten out of them, are made.